-4.2.1.
+- 4.2.I.
 General Architectural Requirements.
 The application is in compliance.
 The townhouse and apartment building designs are proposed in accordance with the General Architectural Requirements found in §16-4.14.c.8(a).
 The proposed buildings exhibit characteristics of classicism and the materials are unified among the townhouses and apartments.
 Additionally, the rear patios for each townhouse are designed as integral components of the building.
-The building designs are consistent with those presented to the Township during the development of the concept plan and reflect the direction and preferences provided to the applicant by the Township.
+The building designs are consistent with those presented to the Township during the development of the concept plan and reflect the direction and preferences provided to the applicant by the Township. - 4.2.2.

-- 4.2.2.
 Façade Treatments.
 The application is in compliance.
 The townhouse and apartment building designs are proposed in accordance with the requirements found in §16-4.14.c.8(b).
 The proposed front facades for both the townhouse and apartment buildings include appropriate changes in the wall plane.
 Additionally, the major architectural features of the front façade have been applied to all sides of the buildings. - 4.2.3.
 Roof Treatments.
 Additional Information Necessary. §16-4.14.c.8(c) requires roof eaves to project at least two feet beyond the façade of the principal structure with a minimum pitch of 4/12.
 Additionally, cornice or frieze shall be designed as a transition between the roof and façade of each structure.
 No measurements regarding the pitch and projection of the proposed roofs, nor details of cornice or frieze design elements have been provided for review.
-Compliance with these requirements should be confirmed. - 4.2.4.
+A two (2) foot projection of the roof eave is required and a one (1) foot projection has been proposed.
+A variance is required. - 4.2.4.
 Window Treatments.
 Additional Information Necessary.
-In accordance with §16-4.14.c.8(d), all proposed windows are to exhibit vertical emphasis and be single-hung and each building elevation shall be designed with a maximum ratio of 50% window to 50% wall.
-Information has not been provided regarding the window-to-wall ratio or whether windows are to be single-hung.
-Compliance with these requirements should be confirmed.
+In accordance with \$16-4.14.c.8(d), all proposed windows are to exhibit vertical emphasis and be single-hung and each building elevation shall be designed with a maximum ratio of 50% window to 50% wall.
+The architectural plans have been updated to indicate that the proposed ratio of window to wall is less than the permitted maximum of 50%.
+The plan complies.